AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 **Issues Corrected in Aviatrix Release 6.9.282**

 * **AVX-25209** - The Aviatrix rsyslog may have unexpectedly stopped forwarding logging packets to remote server(s).
-* **AVX-28175** - If you created an Azure Transit Gateway of size Dv4 and Dsv4 with BGP over LAN interfaces and HPE, you experienced an error: *[AVXERR-TRANSIT-0173] FireNet and BGP over LAN features require at least 4 interfaces*.
+* **AVX-28175** - If you created an Azure Transit Gateway of size Dv4 and Dsv4 with BGP over LAN interfaces and HPE, you experienced an error: *[AVXERR-TRANSIT-0173] FireNet and BGP over LAN features require at least 4 interfaces.*
 * **AVX-30621 (AWS)** - Controllers with a large number of access accounts experienced excessive memory usage.
 * **AVX-31614** - When a Cloud VPC/VNet route table was full, new routes were not programmed when old routes were withdrawn.
 * **AVX-32351** - During Packet Capture, if you clicked **Download** multiple times, you received an error message: “Failed to open file.”
 Now, you can download successfully even if you click **Download** multiple times.